Review: Quantum Metrology and Sensing with Many-Body Systems: Equilibrium Quantum Sensing: Second Order Quantum Phase Transition

 where $\gamma$ is the anisotropy parameter, $J$ is exchange coupling, and $h$ is the magnetic field.
-This model has been solved through Bethe ansatz~\citep{pan1999analytical,morita2006exact}, or alternatively by a Holstein-Primakoff transformation \citep{dusuel2004finite,dusuel2005continuous}.
+This model has been solved through Bethe ansatz~\citep{pan1999analytical,morita2006exact}, or alternatively by a Holstein-Primakoff transformation~\citep{dusuel2004finite,dusuel2005continuous}.
 Considering $J$ as the unit of interaction, this model has three estimable parameters, the magnetic field strength $h$, anisotropy $\gamma$, and the temperature $T$ when system is in thermal equilibrium.
 At zero temperature, this system shows quantum criticality at $h{=}h_c{=}J$.
 In Ref.~\citep{kwok2008quantum}, it has been shown that the QFI with respect to $h$ diverges at criticality as $I_Q\sim (h-h_c)^{-2}$ (namely $\alpha{=}2$) in the symmetric phase ($h/J \geq 1 $) and $I_Q\sim (h_c-h)^{-1/2}$ (namely $\alpha{=}1/2$) in the broken phase ($0 \leq h/J \leq 1$).
 Remarkably, these exponents for QFI do not depend on the anisotropy $\gamma$.
 While at the critical point $h_c$, one obtains $I_Q(h_c)\sim N^{4/3}$, indicating quantum-enhanced sensitivity, two-site reduced density matrices results in $I_Q(h_c)\sim N^{2/3}$~\citep{ma2008reduced}.
-In \citep{salvatori2014quantum}, the authors considered the estimation of $\gamma$ and $T$.
-In the thermodynamic limit near criticality, the leading contribution to QFI for both scales as $I_Q(h_c) \sim T^2$ at both phases, making this system attractive for thermometry.
-However, QFI for estimating anisotropy $\gamma$ in the thermodynamic limit shows a divergence at $\gamma = 1$ and scales differently in the ordered phase ($h > 1$) compared to the symmetry-broken phase ($0 \leq h < 1$) following the formula
+In~\citep{salvatori2014quantum}, the authors considered the estimation of $\gamma$ and $T$.
+In the thermodynamic limit near criticality, the leading contribution to QFI for both scales as $I_Q(h_c) \sim T^2$ at both phases, thus making this system attractive for relatively high-temperature thermometry.
+At this point, one should note that this also reflects a long-standing challenge for low-temperature thermometry, i.e., when $T\rightarrow0$, the QFI tends to vanish and the estimation error diverges.
+Other approaches like engineering non-Markovian interactions bosonic probes have been proposed to overcome this \cite{zhang2022non} divergence, although we are not aware of any such attempt in this many-body spin-chain context.
+Moreover, QFI for estimating anisotropy $\gamma$ in the thermodynamic limit shows a divergence at $\gamma = 1$ and scales differently in the ordered phase ($h > 1$) compared to the symmetry-broken phase ($0 \leq h < 1$) following the formula